Sayaka SHOJI

 “A Formidable Musician, Able To Draw On Huge Reserves Of Stamina And The Unflinching Equal Of Anything Thrown At Her” (Gramophone)

 Shoji won the Mainichi Art Award in 2016, one of Japan’s most prestigious awards, presented to those who have had a significant influence on the arts.
-In 2012, she was named one of “The 100 Most Influential People for Japan in future” by Nikkei Business.
+In 2012, Nikkei Business named her one of the 100 Most Influential People for Japan in the Future.

 Videos